jc23729/node-express-2/conceptual.md

 - What is the signature portion of the JWT?
 What does it do?

+The signature portion of the JWT is the encoded header and payload that have been "signed".
+This is used to verify that the JWT wasn't tampered with between sender and recipient.

 - If a JWT is intercepted, can the attacker see what's inside the payload?

 - How can you implement authentication with a JWT?
 Describe how it works at a high level.